victorelu/website/content/posts/analyzing-my-movie-preferences.md

 The year a movie was released does tend to weigh quite a bit in my choice of choosing what to watch.
 I do appreciate older flicks and their influence in the evolution of the film industry, but I feel few of them aged properly.
 My biggest issue with older films is the sound mixing which usually feels pretty bad and unimmerseful.

-Being born in 1990, I lean towards watching movie made within my lifetime, as can be seen in the following chart generated through cinestat.
+Being born in 1990, I lean towards watching films made within my lifetime, as can be seen in the following chart generated through cinestat.

 {{< chartjs id="movies-year-release" data="/static/js/data/movies-year-release.js" >}}